hashicorp/vault/website/source/intro/getting-started/acl.html.md

 In the policy above, a user could write any secret to `secret/`, except to `secret/foo`, where only read access is allowed.
 Policies default to deny, so any access to an unspecified path is not allowed.
+The policy langauge changed slightly in Vault 0.2, [see this page for details](/docs/concepts/policies.html).

 Save the above policy as `acl.hcl`.